Ravi1234-ui/gait-authentication-system/README.md

 The raw sensor data is converted into fixed-length feature vectors using the following steps:

 - Gravity removal from accelerometer signals
 - Sliding window segmentation (2.56 seconds with overlap)
 - Statistical feature extraction per window, including:
-  - mean
+  - Mean
-  - standard deviation
+  - Standard deviation
-  - minimum and maximum values
+  - Minimum and maximum values
-  - signal energy
+  - Signal energy
-  - entropy
+  - Entropy

 Accelerometer and gyroscope features are combined to form the final feature vector used for classification.